 Comfort zone?
 What do we as Christian leaders do with this phrase?
+Is there such a thing as a worship comfort zone?

 As a worship leader, this may be the phrase I wrestle with the most.
 We can take Moses’ example and be encouraged that God is in the business of stretching the comfort zones of His followers.
 Moses, as most of you know, did not consider himself a great speaker, but God called him to go and plead with Pharaoh to let the Israelites go.